-- ☐ The total number of daily authorizations (authorization load) for the application. - ☐ The sustained and peak periods during which users are authenticating to the application and requesting protected resources.
+- □ The total number of daily authentications (authentication load) for the application. - □ The total number of daily authorizations (authorization load) for the application. - □ The sustained and peak periods during which users are authenticating to the application and requesting protected resources.

 Note: A capacity planning effort can help you identify metrics related to authentication load, authorization load, and sustained and peak levels of user activity.